chris31415926535/covid_seir/README.md

 <!-- badges: end -->

 This simple Shiny app is an interactive simulation of how physical distancing affects the spread of COVID-19 at the population level.
+It puts you in the role of choosing how much physical distancing the whole society will do: choose the level of interaction compared to “normal” (100 is business as usual, 0 is no one interacts with anyone), then press the button to see what happens over the next 30 days.

 It’s based on the epidemiological model developed by Anderson SC et al. (2020) and presented in [this paper](https://www.medrxiv.org/content/10.1101/2020.04.17.20070086v1.full.pdf), which is used by the Public Health Agency of Canada in its [official